 - In February and May 2015, meetings took place with representatives from the Ministry of Science and Technology, the Ministry of Culture and the Ministry of Information.

 - Discussions were held with the Myanmar Library Association (MLA) Legal Affairs Committee and several library visits took place, for example, to the Parliament Library.

 - In March and May 2015, EIFL submitted written comments on the draft copyright law under development in cooperation with MLA, to the Ministry of Science and Technology and the Ministry of Culture.

 - 3-4 September 2015: EIFL supported the participation of Daw Tin Win Yee, Copyright Coordinator, EIFL eLibrary Myanmar project and Daw Khin Sandar Win (MOST) at ‘Enabling Universal Access and Preservation of Knowledge through Libraries: Copyright Matters’, a regional seminar co-organized by EIFL in Kathmandu, Nepal;

 - 14 August 2016: Daw Mya Oo, Director National Library of Myanmar Yangon presented a paper titled, 'Copyright reform in Myanmar' at the IFLA World Library and Information Congress 2016 in Columbus, US.

-For the first time foreign works in Myanmar will receive copyright protection necessitating a big shift in ‘copy culture’ - how people currently access, copy, share and download books, music and movies for work, study and leisure.
-As a result of the changes that will rule out the wholesale copying of textbooks and other foreign published materials, book prices are likely to increase.
+The new law, when implemented, will introduce many important changes.
+For example, for the first time foreign works in Myanmar will receive copyright protection necessitating a big shift in ‘copy culture’ - how people and institutions such as libraries access, copy, share and download books and other materials for work, study and leisure.

 Read more about EIFL’s work in Myanmar: